jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today Tasks
 - Task: Time sesitive pickups
+    - Content: Time limited pickups (like card pickups)
 - Content: Time crystal releases something when it breaks
-    - Content: Time limited pickups (like card pickups)
 - Task: Add trap card and allow it to change global mana cost of card and cards that are cast
+    - Bug: Fix playerOnly pickups so  that non playerOnly pickups are triggered by units
 ---
 ## Stretch Tasks for Today
 - Pulling or pushing units into lava could "burn" them and bounce them back